Learn-Write-Repeat/DSA/dsa-cp-1/Best, avg and worst  case analysis/How.md

 # How to do algorithm analysis?
->Before going to case analysis let's revise linear search, As I am going to explain Case analysis using linear search algorithm.
+>Before going to case analysis let's revise linear search, As I am going to explain Case analysis using a linear search algorithm.
-## What is linear search?
+## What is a linear search?
-Linear search is a simple searchning algorithm that seaches for an element of a list in sequential order.
-We start at one end and check each and every elements until te desired elements in found.
+Linear search is a simple searching algorithm that searches for an element of a list in sequential order.
+We start at one end and check every element until the desired elements in found.

 <a target="_blank" rel="noopener noreferrer" href="#"><img src="https://www.tutorialspoint.com/data_structures_algorithms/images/linear_search.gif" alt="Linear Search Gif" style="max-width:100%;"></a>